What is work-based learning?

 How old are the student interns?

-Student interns are high school juniors and seniors ages 16 and older.
+Fall and spring student interns are high school juniors and seniors ages 16 and older.
+In the summer, student interns are rising juniors and seniors.
 For more information on youth employment, please reference the Employer’s Pocket Guide to Youth Employment from the US Department of Labor.

 What about workers’ compensation and general liability insurance for the interns?